syncfusion-content/ej2-react-docs/ej2-react/grid/nextjs-getting-started.md

 ### Option 2: Add CSS references from component packages

-After installing the Data Grid package, the required CSS files are available in the corresponding Syncfusion packages under the **node_modules/@syncfusion** directory.
+After installing the DataGrid package, the required CSS files are available in the corresponding Syncfusion packages under the **node_modules/@syncfusion** directory.
 Add the following CSS references to the **src/app/globals.css** file:

 {% tabs %}
 {% highlight css tabtitle="globals.css" %}